Controversial pharma CEO Martin Shkreli bails on Valeant bet

 On a 75-minute conference call with investors and analysts on Monday, Valeant executives said they had asked U.S. securities regulators to investigate "completely untrue" allegations from research firm Citron that the company used its ties with a specialty pharmacy to inflate revenue.

-But the defense did little to calm investors.
+But the defence did little to calm investors.
 Valeant shares closed down by another 5.3 percent at $110.06 on Monday.
 Allergan shares ended up 1.1 percent at $271.57.

 (Reporting by Angela Moon; Editing by Dan Burns and Christian Plumb)